 Whistle-Blower

-My book blows the whistle on the censorship of Op-Ed art by The New York Times.
+My book blows the whistle on The New York Times’s censorship of Op-Ed art.
+Here’s an example:

-To accompany a text on the meteorological anomaly of a blizzard that followed a mild winter.
-Cathy Hull drew an ice-covered thermometer.
-Although it registers 96 degrees, it’s surrounded by falling snow.
-Seconds before the page closed, the drawing was killed.
+To accompany a Letter to the Editor on the meteorological anomaly of a blizzard that followed a mild winter, Cathy Hull drew a thermometer.
+Though the thermometer registers 96 degrees, it’s covered with ice and surrounded by falling snow.
+My initial editors approved it.
+Yet seconds before the page was to close, this 2”-wide Letters drawing was killed.
 The editorial verdict?
 “It looks like an ejaculation.”

 Jerelle-Kraus-Blog-Kathy-Hull-Censored-Illustration-NYT.jpg